 The world is becoming increasingly dominated by the use of ICT systems, which influence every aspect of our everyday lives.
-Despite this, our experience is that you know far less about ICT than you and your parents think.
-Your experience is generally limited to the basic use of ICT applications and an advanced knowledge of social applications.
-The study of ICT will help provide you with the analytical, communication and technical ICT skills that you will need in all your studies at GCSE, A level and at university.
-It will also prepare you for the world of work.
+Despite this, our experience is that we know far less about ICT than we think.
+User experience is generally limited to the basic use of ICT applications and an advanced knowledge of social applications.
+The study of ICT will help provide you with the analytical, communication and technical ICT skills that are required in all GCSE, A Level and university studies.
+It will also prepare pupils for the world of work.
 Many companies are also looking for employees who have the technical skills to operate and maintain the software systems on which they heavily rely.